OpenSmartHub/OpenSmartHub/DeviceCreationGuidelines.md

 #Device Creation Guidelines

 0. Make a new javascript file for the new device type by following the example below or `NewDeviceExample.js`.
+  Note: All devices need to be based off the EventEmitter regardless of whether they have triggers or not (for unity sake).

   ```
   /*
   // Device Type - this is used for reference